Privacy Policy

 We may collect extra information about you (such as references, criminal records checks, details of emergency contacts or medical conditions).
 We will keep this information for legal or contractual reasons, to protect us (including in the event of an insurance or legal claim), and for safeguarding purposes.

-We have Closed Circuit Television (CCTV) at the National Centre and you may be recorded when you visit.
+We have Closed Circuit Television (CCTV) at the National Centre and The Hub therefore you may be recorded when you visit.

-CCTV is used to provide security and protect both clients and visitors and the National Centre.
+CCTV is used to provide security and protect both clients and visitors and the National Centre or The Hub.
 CCTV will only be viewed when necessary (for example, to detect or prevent crime) and footage is stored for a set period of time, after which it is recorded over.
 Penny Brohn UK complies with the Information Commissioner’s Office CCTV Code of Practice and we put up notices so you know when CCTV is used.

 We will use your personal data for the purpose or purposes outlined at the time you gave it to us.
 Your personal data may be collected and used to help us deliver our charitable activities, help us raise funds, or complete your order or request.